AtlasPlato/logstash-filter-ldap/README.md

 ### Memory Buffer

 This buffer **store** data fetched from the LDAP server **in RAM**, and can be configured with two parameters:
-- cache_interval: duration (in s) before refresh data ever get
+- cache_memory_duration: duration (in s) before refresh data ever get
-- buffer_size_limit: number of couple (identifier, attributes) that the buffer can contains
+- cache_memory_size: number of couple (identifier, attributes) that the buffer can contains

 ## Thanks for